stairsb/Trimming-filtering-illumna-reads/README.md

 ```
 fastqc readfile.fastq
 ```
+Before trimming or filtering: https://stairsb.github.io/56028_R1_fastqc.html

 ## How to decide what options to use based on fastqc output
 ## Trimming and filtering
 fastp is a one stop shop for prepping you illumina data for downstream analysis.
 Here we will be using it to trim off illumina adapters and do some essential filtering.
-If you are working with paired end data you need to let the program know that those adapters need to go! fastq can detect illumina Trueseq adapoters using the automatic option.
+If you are working with paired end data you need to let the program know that those adapters need to go! fastq can detect illumina Trueseq adapters using the automatic option.
 Documentation: https://github.com/OpenGene/fastp#quality-filter

 ### Sequences length distrobution graph
-The peak of the distrobusion is at hould be in the 140-160 bp range.
+The peak of the distrobution should be in the 140-160 bp range.
 Look at the y-axis of the graph.
 Ideally you should have 5,000,000 reads or greater, remember that this is paired end data so in total you should have 10,000,000 for in total when combining the paired fastq files.
 If there are a large amount of short reads that you don't want add the `-l` and specify the length that is right for you.

 ### Per sequence quality scores
 The higher phred score the better. ideally you should see a peak in the high 30s or you might want to try the error correction option in 'fastp' that takes the advantage of the convenience of paired end data.